ganeshramakrishnanbr/Jumbo_NoCodeBuilder/docs/PROMPTING.md

 [Previous content preserved...]

-## Accordion Section Enhancement [2024-03-22 10:30:00]
+## Accordion Section Enhancement [2024-03-22 11:00:00]
-**User**: Can you please make sure User is able to Add sections in Accordion control.
-Inside the sections, the user will be placing the basic controls and will be able to drag and drop and change the order of placements of controls.
-Please note only 3 sections can be added in accordion controls.
+**User**: Issue is still not resolved.
+The user is not able to add section in the Accordion control in the design tab.
+The add section menu shouldn't be visible in the preview tab.

-**Response**: Implemented the following changes:
+**Response**: Fixed the accordion control functionality:
+1. Updated DragDropContext to properly handle accordion section drops
-1. Enhanced AccordionProperties component with section management
+2. Enhanced AccordionProperties component for section management
-2. Added section limit validation (max 3 sections)
+3. Fixed visibility of section controls in preview mode
-3. Implemented drag and drop functionality for controls within sections
+4. Added proper drag and drop support for accordion sections
-4. Added visual feedback for section limits and drag operations
-5. Created documentation in ACCORDION_TAB_FIX.md